CMS Migration Services (2026): Top 11 Agencies Reviewed

 Pricing

 WeFrameTech does not publish fixed pricing.
-Based on their published guidance, a full headless migration project — including analysis, development, and data migration — can range from $50,000 to $150,000, depending on scope and complexity.
+Based on their published guidance, a full headless migration project — including analysis, development, and data migration — can range from $50,000 to $150,000, depending on project scope and complexity.
 They offer a free initial consultation and a no-commitment trial period of free development hours for new clients.

 1. Technical stack expertise: do they know the platform you're moving to, or are they learning on your project?